How to Form an LLC in Maryland

 Baltimore, MD 21297-1052

-• Penalty if late/not filed: an LLC that files its Annual Report after April 15th will be charged late fees and penalties.
+• Penalty if late or not filed: A Maryland LLC that files its Annual Report (and Personal Property Tax Return, if applicable) after the April 15th deadline will be charged late fees and penalties.

-• Reminders: Starting in 2018, postcard reminders will no longer be mailed.
-To get email reminders, LLC owners are encouraged to sign up for the state’s online email reminders.
+• Reminders: Starting in 2018, the state will no longer mail postcard reminders to your LLC’s address.
+To get email reminders instead, you should sign up for the state’s email reminder service.

 7. Business Licenses and/or Permits